-HP Bag: Allow robot HP recovery at a speed of 10% of Maximum HP per second within 5 seconds.
+HP Pack: Allow robot HP recovery at a speed of 10% of Maximum HP per second within 5 seconds.

-Each team has 3 HP Bags when the match begins.
-If a team has one or more HP Bags, its operator can press the corresponding key to consume an HP Bag when its robot has occupied the team's Projectile Supplier Zone.
-For the same robot, the next HP Bag can only be used after the previous one is completed (namely, 5 seconds after it takes effect).
+Each team has 3 HP Packs when the match begins.
+If a team has one or more HP Packs, its operator can press the corresponding key to consume an HP Pack when its robot has occupied the team's Projectile Supplier Zone.
+For the same robot, the next HP Pack can only be used after the previous one is completed (namely, 5 seconds after it takes effect).

-Both teams can acquire more HP Bags by occupying the Central Buff Point.
+Both teams can acquire more HP Packs by occupying the Central Buff Point.
 For detailed acquisition methods, please refer to "5.2.4.2 Central Buff Point Mechanism."

-From the start to the 4th minute of the competition (countdown from 4:59-0:59), a living Sentry Robot that occupies its Supplier Zone will recover its HP at 100 points/second.
+From the start to the 4th minute of the competition (countdown from 4:59-0:59), a surviving Sentry Robot that occupies its Supplier Zone will recover its HP at 100 points/second.
 The total maximum HP that can be recovered in this manner is 600.

-5.2.2.2 Revival Mechanism
+5.2.2.2 Respawn Mechanism

-- A defeated Standard or Hero Robot can be revived automatically, by completing the revival process. - During the auto revival of Standard and Hero Robots, their revival progress gains 2 points automatically per second. - Once a Standard or Hero Robot is revived, its Launching Mechanism will be powered off.
-Once it occupies its team's Supplier Zone, its Launching Mechanism will power on automatically.
+- A defeated Standard or Hero Robot can be respawned automatically, by completing the respawn process. - When a Standard or Hero robot is auto-respawning, it gains 2 respawn points each second.

+• After a Standard or Hero is respawned, all launching mechanisms remain powered off.
+A robot must return to its team's Supplier Zone to enable the launching mechanism again.

-The length of revival processes for different robots on their first defeat are shown as follows:
+The length of respawn processes for different robots on their first defeat are shown as follows:

-Table 5-2 The Length of Revival Processes for Different Robots on Their First Defeat
+Table 5-2 The Length of Respawn Processes for Different Robots on Their First Defeat

-Туре Revival process length
+Туре Respawn Process Length

-Standard robot 10
+Standard Robot 10

 Hero Robot 20

-The revival process length for the same robot increases by 10 after each defeat.
+The respawn process length for the same robot increases by 10 after each defeat.

-A revived robot will maintain its level, performance points and experience points from before its defeat, and its HP will be restored to 20% of the Maximum HP.
-The robot is invincible for 10 seconds after revival.
+A respawned robot will maintain its level, performance points and experience points from before its defeat, and its HP will be restored to 20% of the Maximum HP.
+The robot is invincible for 10 seconds after respawn.